PrismJS/prism-themes/CONTRIBUTING.md

 }
 ```

-#### Do not set the `overflow` property of `pre` elements

-The `overflow` property of `pre` elements must be left unset, or set to `auto`.
-This is because other `overflow` values will cause problems with layouts based on `float` or flexboxes.

-One notable exception is the original Coy theme because its shadows are impossible to implement otherwise.

 #### Increase selector specificity if/when overriding the default CSS rules of plugins

 If you want to take things a step further, you can also style the additional elements that [Prism's plugins](https://prismjs.com/index.html#plugins) create in the DOM!